Friday, August 8, 2008

 https://www.salvador-dali.org/en/museums/dali-theatre-museum-in-figueres/

-Spite all the negatives we had experienced with how the board of members and city wants the money grab, the collection of Dali art works are worthy to see and the layout of the displays very fun to explore when children and people where not crawling all over them.
-I had heard years later that many people complained and maybe things have hopefully changed for this wonderful Dali Museum.
+Despite all the negatives we experienced with how the board of members and the city want to grab the money, the collection of Dali artworks is worth seeing, and the layout of the displays is very fun to explore when children and people are not crawling all over them.

-The gift shops had a nice selection of fun stuff to buy and a wide range of prices too.
-There is also a Dali jewelry museum somewhere close by but we where frankly just too annoyed to experience another rude crowd so we left for our cliff hotel in Cerbere.
-We can say overall that this was the biggest disappointment of our trip.
+The gift shops had a nice selection of fun stuff to buy and a wide range of prices, too.
+There is also a Dali jewelry museum somewhere nearby, but we were frankly just too annoyed to endure another rude crowd, so we left for our cliff hotel in Cerbere.

 Spain...cacti flowers.